semaphoreci/book-monorepo-cicd/chapters/04-continuous-delivery.md

 ![](./figures/04-deploy1.png)

-Give it a whirl.
-Run the workflow; you may need to manually start the staging and deployment pipelines.
+Give it a whirl and run the workflow.
+You may need to manually start the staging and deployment pipelines.

 ![](./figures/04-done2.png)